Skip to content

 Is self-hosted software harder to maintain?

-Not significantly, if the software is well-built.
-Modern self-hosted applications like NowSquare's products are designed for standard hosting environments (PHP, PostgreSQL/SQLite, a web server).
-Updates are typically one-click or a simple file upload.
-The initial setup requires some technical knowledge (or a developer's help for 30 minutes), but ongoing maintenance is minimal.
-The hosting itself costs $5–$20/month with providers like DigitalOcean, Hetzner, or any shared PHP host.
-That is dramatically less than equivalent SaaS subscriptions.
+Not much, if the software is well-built.
+NowSquare's products are designed for standard hosting: PHP 8, one database, a web server, and nothing else.
+Updates are one click, or a file upload.
+The initial setup needs some technical knowledge, or a developer's help for the first install, and ongoing maintenance is minimal.
+Hosting costs roughly €5–€20 a month with providers like Hetzner or DigitalOcean, or any shared PHP host.

 What are the risks of SaaS vendor lock-in?